DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 ```
 As we can see, all years except 2007 exhibit global spatial autocorrelation using a significance level of $p-value$ < 0.05.

+### Goblal Getis Ord

-We will corroborate this results using the Getid's Ord statistics.
+We will corroborate this results using the global statistic Getis Ord statistic.